Psalms of Gladness

 "I will be glad and rejoice in thy mercy:

-thou hast known my soul in adversities."
+for thou hast considered my trouble; thou hast known my soul in adversities."

 Psalm 31: 7